Photos by Ken (KB), Pascale & Alberto (P&A), Jim (JK), Liz (LS), Pat (PS) and Maureen (MS)

 After about an hour on the narrow trail, we connected with the Little River Loop.
 Near and on the Listening Bridge, we finally got to observe and take snapshots of a few species including Steller’s Jays, Towhees and the common Sparrows and Chickadees.

 Most participants walked through the open meadows to the historic Langley Speedway, where some caught a glimpse of a speeding Peregrine Falcon.
 Sightings became more sundry as well as entertaining along the eastern side of the Little River Loop leading back to the starting point.
-Townennd’s Chipmunks (thanks for the ID, Graeme Stevens!) and Douglas Squirrels were munching on handouts along the route,
+Townsend’s Chipmunks (thanks for the ID, Graeme Stevens!) and Douglas Squirrels were munching on handouts along the route,

-and several participants enticed numerous Black-capped and Chestnut-backed Chickadees and a Nuthatch to snatch tasty morsels from their hands.
+and several participants enticed numerous Black-capped and Chestnut-backed Chickadees and a Red-breasted Nuthatch to snatch tasty morsels from their hands.

 Both Golden-crowned and Ruby-crowned Kinglets were photographed; indeed, Liz managed to get a snapshot of a male of the latter species with that look of concern.
 Because the little river was overgrown with reeds, only several Mallards and a Muskrat came into view at the second bridge,